VERMONT'S

 Flavored tobacco products especially menthol are promoted to target populations including at retail stores in Black neighborhoods and near schools (source).

-The more often your children are exposed to flavored tobacco products and advertising, the more likely they are to start using tobacco.
+The more often your children, teenagers and young adults are exposed to flavored tobacco products and advertising, the more likely they are to start using tobacco (source).

-of Vermont high school students have tried an electronic vapor product, a significant increase from 2017.
+of all Vermont high school students have tried a flavored tobacco product (YRBS 2021).

 Flavored tobacco products are accessible and affordable for youth according to the 2018 Counter Tools Store Audit Report.
 These products are often sold in close proximity to schools in Vermont, with 29% of schools being within 1,000 feet of a tobacco retailer.
 This is troubling as youth are more likely to start smoking when there are more tobacco retailers in a given area.